simgrid/simgrid/docs/source/Models.rst

 WiFi zones
 ==========

-In SimGrid, WiFi networks are modeled with WiFi zones, where a zone contains the access point of the WiFi network and the hosts connected to it (called station in the WiFi world).
-Links inside WiFi zones are modeled as regular links with a specific attribute, and these links are then added to routes between hosts.
-The main difference of WiFi networks is that their performance is not given by the link bandwidth and latency but by both the access point WiFi characteristics and the distance between the access point and the hosts.
+In SimGrid, WiFi networks are modeled with WiFi zones, where a zone contains the access point of the WiFi network and the hosts connected to it (called `stations` in the WiFi world).
+The network inside a WiFi zone is modeled by declaring a single regular link with a specific attribute.
+This link is then added to the routes to and from the stations within this WiFi zone.
+The main difference of WiFi networks is that their performance is not determined by some link bandwidth and latency but by both the access point WiFi characteristics and the distance between that access point and a given station.

-Such WiFi zones can be used in both the LMM-based model or with ns-3, and are supposed to behave similarly in both cases.
+Such WiFi zones can be used with the LMM-based model or ns-3, and are supposed to behave similarly in both cases.

 Declaring a WiFi zone
 ---------------------

-To declare a new WiFi network, simply declare a network zone with the ``WIFI`` routing.
+To declare a new WiFi network, simply declare a network zone with the ``WIFI`` routing attribute.

 .. code-block:: xml